 We find posterior anthropogenic methane emissions of 30.9 (30.0 - 31.8) Tg a-1 in CONUS, a 16 (12 - 19)% increase from the GHGI estimate of 26.7 Tg a-1, where ranges are provided by the inversion ensemble.
-We find a significant increase in emissions from manure management and a significant decrease in those from coal mining, but most of the increase is explained by a 52% increase in landfill emissions.
-By comparing our optimized emissions to those reported to EPA’s GHGRP by 73 landfills across CONUS, we attribute the observed discrepancy to EPA methodologies that use too-high recovery efficiencies at facilities that collect landfill gas and that fail to account for anomalous operating events such as gas leaks or the construction of new landfill gas facilities.
+Emissions for all sectors except coal increase relative to the GHGI.
+Most of the total increase is attributed to landfill emissions, which increase by 52%.
+Comparing our optimized emissions to those reported to EPA’s GHGRP by 73 individual landfills across CONUS, we attribute the observed discrepancy to EPA methodologies for estimating landfill emissions including overestimate of the decay rate of these emissions, too-high recovery efficiencies at facilities that collect landfill gas, and inadequate accounting of anomalous operating events such as gas leaks.

-We take advantage of the high resolution of our inversion and partition our emissions to each of the 48 states in CONUS.
-We find a 12% average increase compared to the newly available GHGI state estimates with a 38% average increase in the top 10 methane-producing states.
-Much of the discrepancy in these 10 states is due to increased oil and gas emissions, though livestock and landfill also play significant roles.
-Texas and California, the two largest methane-producing states, emit 21% and 6% of our optimized CONUS anthropogenic emissions, respectively.
-Emissions in Texas increase by 69% relative to the GHGI almost entirely due to the oil and gas sector, including operations in the Permian basin, which explain almost 40% of all optimized emissions in the state.
-In California, we find a 33% increase from the GHGI and a 32% increase from an independent inventory prepared by CARB but good agreement with the sectoral partitioning of both inventories.
+We took advantage of the high resolution of our inversion to quantify emissions for each of the 48 states in CONUS and compare to the newly available GHGI state estimates.
+We find a 38% average increase in the top 10 methane-producing states.
+Much of the discrepancy in these 10 states is due to increased oil and gas emissions, though livestock and landfills also play significant roles.
+Texas and California, the two largest methane-producing states, respectively emit 21% and 6% of total CONUS emissions in our posterior estimate.
+Emissions in Texas increase by 69% relative to the GHGI, almost entirely due to the oil and gas sector, including operations in the Permian basin, which explain almost 40% of all optimized emissions in the state.
+In California, we find a 33% increase from the GHGI and a 32% increase from an independent inventory prepared by CARB.
+Our sectoral contributions to methane emissions in California are consistent with those inventories including 54% from livestock, 25% from landfills, and 11% from oil and gas.

-We also provide the first national analysis of urban methane emissions by calculating emissions for 95 cities across CONUS.
-We find total emissions of 6.0 (5.4 - 6.7) Tg a-1 across these urban areas, 43 (29 - 60) % larger than the GHGI value of 4.2 Tg a-1 obtained by allocating GHGI emissions following the Gridded EPA inventory from Maasakkers et al. (2016).
-City emissions increase on average by 47 (34 - 61) % compared to the GHGI, with a much larger 74 (51 - 103) % increase in the top 10 methane-producing cities.
-We attribute the discrepancy to underestimated landfill and gas emissions.
+We also provide a first national analysis of urban methane emissions by calculating emissions for 95 urban areas across CONUS.
+We find total emissions of 6.0 (5.4 – 6.7) Tg a-1 across these urban areas, 43 (29 – 60) % larger than the spatially allocated GHGI value of 4.2 Tg a-1.
+45% of urban emissions on average are from landfills and 10% are from gas distribution and post-meter emissions, but there are also large and variable contributions from oil/gas and livestock operations that are not specific to the urban population.
+The highest-emitting urban areas are New York City and Dallas.
+Our estimates of urban area emissions are generally lower than previous top-down studies but there is ambiguity as to the definition of urban area extent.
+Emissions in Los Angeles appear to have decreased significantly over the past decade.

+Acknowledgments.
+This work was supported by the NASA Carbon Monitoring System (CMS), ExxonMobil Research and Engineering Company, and the Harvard Climate Change Solutions Fund.